 - When would I want to find office, retail or industrial spaces on my own?

-- I’m leasing a space for a new business; where do I start?
+- I’m leasing a space for a new business.
+Where do I start?

-- Whom does a broker work for?
+- Who does a commercial real estate broker work for?

-- How do I hire a broker?
+- How do I hire a tenant representation broker?

 - Why aren’t listing agents calling me back?